NYPL/patron-info-poller/README.md

 # PatronInfoPoller

-The PatronInfoPoller periodically checks for patron data from Sierra, sends it to a geocoding API, obfuscates it, and writes the results to PatronInfo Kinesis streams for ingest into the [BIC](https://github.com/NYPL/BIC).
+The PatronInfoPoller periodically checks for patron data from Sierra, sends it to two separate geocoders, obfuscates it, and writes the results to PatronInfo Kinesis streams for ingest into the [BIC](https://github.com/NYPL/BIC).

 ## Running locally
 * `cd` into this directory